PS2Sanctuary/Mandible/README.md

 Here is a sample method for reading all the assets from a `pack2` file.
 The process is very similar for a `pack` file, albeit without the need for a namelist.

-This is example is modified and minified from what can be found in the [Pack2ReaderExtensions](Mandible/Pack2/Pack2ReaderExtensions.cs) class.
+This example is modified and minified from what can be found in the [Pack2ReaderExtensions](Mandible/Pack2/Pack2ReaderExtensions.cs) class.

 ```csharp
 public static async Task ExportAllAsync